-The Buildings and Habitats object Model (BHoM) is designed to be compatible with both visual flow-based programming (e.g. Grasshopper, Excel, Dynamo) and with proper programming (e.g. coding in C#).
+The Buildings and Habitats object Model (BHoM) is designed to be compatible with both visual flow-based programming (e.g. Grasshopper, Excel) and with text based functional and imperative programming (e.g. coding in C#).

 This is to integrate well in the workflow of any professional in the AEC industry, regardless of their level of computational proficiency: BHoM is a platform for combining the efforts of the professional programmer with those of any enthusiastic scripter/computational designer/engineer/architect, all in the same ecosystem.

 The basic architecture

 The Buildings and Habitats object Model is organised as four distinct categories of code: object Model, Engine, Adapter and User Interface.

 1. The object model [oM] is nothing more than structured data - a collection of schemas.

 The oM is defined as naturally type strong C# classes, but comprising of only simple public Get Set Properties, with all methods excluded from the class definition including even the requirement for default constructors.1

 Ultimately, they are very close to C type structures with the added benefit of inheritance and polymorphism that a C# class provides.

 2. The Engine is nothing more than data manipulators - a structured collection of components/methods.